RascalSoftware/RAT-Docs/source/reference/matlab/entryFunctions.rst

         [problem,results] = RAT(problem,controls);

-When the RAT function is called, the classes are passed into internal functions like `parseClassToStructs` which takes the classes and breaks them down into cells, limits, priors and more importantly converts the project class to struct.
+The RAT function turns the `projectClass` and `controlsClass` into relevant structs and cell arrays.

-Then, the `RATMain` function redirects the control flow based on what procedure is selected in controlsClass.
-One of the redirecting functions will call the reflectivityCalculation which starts the reflectivity calculation.
+The `parseClassToStructs` function converts the user-friendly data input into an object that can be passed to compiled code.

-Some interesting data type changes are needed because of how things work with coder.
-Coder wont accept variable sized cell arrays contains variable sized arrays (strings for eg) in a field of a struct.
-So, look at `parseClassToStructs` function to understand how the data is converted.
+Then, the `RATMain` function redirects the control flow based on what procedure is selected in `controlsClass`.

 .. default-domain:: mat
 .. autofunction:: API.RAT